damianxd/homebridge-vera/README.md

 - pincode: The global pincode for all the devices, keep the format ###-##-### and use complex numbers, eg 111-11-111 or 123-45-678 are invalid
 - securitypoll: Time in milliseconds to poll security sensors to get most recent state (live updates)
 - garageLock: Add support for MiOS Garage App (https://apps.mios.com/plugin.php?id=2998) which operates under the hood as a lock, but appears as a garage door in HomeKit.
+- houseModes: Implements Vera house modes as a Security device.
+This is not a perfect 1-1 mapping, as the fourth category by security standards is "off" while Vera is "vacation" (both are pretty rarely used)

 Recomendation
 ===